Neil Gaiman serves as showrunner, and has written all six episodes. The series is being co-produced with BBC Studios, hence the later showing.

 So for you, for me, for all of us.
 FOR PEOPLE NOT YET BORN.
 This is what Jon Hamm looks like as the Angel Gabriel in the upcoming TV series of GOOD OMENS.
 A thing of beauty, and a joy for ever. pic.twitter.com/OK84PDZXLs

-The fantasy-drama will also star Sherlock’s Sian Brooke (Eurus Holmes) as Deirdre Young, the mother of the young antichrist who is supposedly destined to bring about the end of the world.
+The fantasy-drama also stars Sherlock’s Sian Brooke (Eurus Holmes) as Deirdre Young, the mother of the young antichrist who is supposedly destined to bring about the end of the world.
 Line of Duty’s Daniel Mays will star as her husband Arthur Young.

 Daniel Mays and Sian Brooke